brandur/sorg/content/drafts/canonical-log-lines.md

 ## Summary

-Canonical log lines are a simple middle tier of analytics that can be readily implemented in any production stack.
-They don't make as convenient of a reference as prebaked statsd-style metrics dashboards, but are infinitely more flexible.
-Likewise, they don't have the sheer information density of raw log traces, but make access to information far more convenient.
+By now I've hopefully convinced you that canonical log lines provide a pretty useful "middle tier" of operational visibility into a production stack.
+They're not as convenient as prebaked statsd-style metrics dashboards, but are infinitely more flexible.
+Likewise, they don't tell you everything that a raw log trace would, but access to information is a lot more convenient.
+Because they're emitted as a simple log line, they're easy to integrate into any tech stack you happen to be using.

 [1] I refer to canonical lines being tied to "requests" because web services
     are a ubiquitous type of app that many of us are working on these days, but